 Food poisoning in Bali is a nasty topic, but if you are planning on visiting Indonesia, Thailand or anywhere in Asia you may want to prepare yourself for the worst – and that is food poisoning, Bali belly, heat rash, etc.

 Food poisoning in Bali, how long does it last?

 We must admit; we had it all and more.
-Taking vitamins and supplements didn’t help and couldn’t prepare us for what came.
+Taking vitamins and supplements didn’t help and couldn’t prepare us for what was to come.

 What are the symptoms of food poisoning?